RogueScholar/awesome-stars/README.md

 - [authy-ssh](https://github.com/authy/authy-ssh) - Easy two-factor authentication for ssh servers
 - [update-systemd-resolved](https://github.com/jonathanio/update-systemd-resolved) - Helper script for OpenVPN to directly update the DNS settings of a link through systemd-resolved via DBus.
 - [papirus-folders](https://github.com/PapirusDevelopmentTeam/papirus-folders) - allows to change the color of folders
-- [WoeUSB](https://github.com/slacka/WoeUSB) - WoeUSB is a simple tool that enable you to create your own usb stick windows installer from an iso image or a real DVD.
-It is a fork of Congelli501's WinUSB.
 - [winetricks](https://github.com/Winetricks/winetricks) - Winetricks is an easy way to work around problems in Wine
 - [refind-theme-regular](https://github.com/munlik/refind-theme-regular) -
 - [TLP](https://github.com/linrunner/TLP) - TLP - Optimize Linux Laptop Battery Life
 - [Omb-debstrap](https://github.com/pparent76/Omb-debstrap) - Transform a clean Debian Jessie install into an Own-Mailbox.
-- [prezto](https://github.com/sorin-ionescu/prezto) - The configuration framework for Zsh
 - [ohmyzsh](https://github.com/ohmyzsh/ohmyzsh) - 🙃 A delightful community-driven (with 1500+ contributors) framework for managing your zsh configuration.
 Includes 200+ optional plugins (rails, git, OSX, hub, capistrano, brew, ant, php, python, etc), over 140 themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.
 - [netboot.xyz](https://github.com/netbootxyz/netboot.xyz) - Network bootable operating system installer based on iPXE
 - [PSGnuwin32](https://github.com/ecsousa/PSGnuwin32) - Lot of gnuwin32 tools with aliases in PowerShell